Joshua Wade: Murder of Mindy Schloss and arrest

 In 2007, Wade moved into a new home in Anchorage, where he became the next-door neighbor of 52-year-old Mindy Schloss, a nurse practitioner who worked in Fairbanks.
 On August 3, he got angry after an apparent rough day at work and decided to rob Schloss, who was at home at the time.
 After creeping inside her house, Wade restrained her with zip ties and forced her to give up her ATM card and PIN before stuffing her in the back seat of her red Acura Integra.
 He then drove north towards an isolated area near Wasilla and, at gunpoint, forced Schloss into the woods, where he subsequently shot her in the back of the head with a Glock.
 After making sure she was dead, he burned her body and subsequently left the area.

 Soon after, a friend of Schloss reported her missing after she failed to show up at work or return her calls.
 An inspection of her home revealed that her car had been stolen, and after a month of searching, her partially burned body was located on September 13.
 Now designated as a murder, authorities checked her financial activity and noticed that somebody had been making withdrawals using her ATM card – upon checking the surveillance footage, it was revealed to be an unidentified white male.
 Coincidentally, a similar-looking man was seen abandoning Schloss' car at an airport in Anchorage.

 After ruling out Schloss' partner as a suspect, authorities began investigating the neighbors, taking particular interest in Wade due to his criminal convictions and his infamous murder trial.
 When questioned, two of his past girlfriends confirmed that he was indeed the man on the surveillance footage, but by the time they went to his home, he had already fled.
 His whereabouts remained unknown until September 2, when a friend of his reported that he was skulking outside her house.
-Police arrived at the scene, but by then, Wade had already gone to a nearby acquaintance's home, where he held hostages at gunpoint.
+Police arrived at the scene, but by then, Wade had already gone to a nearby acquaintance's house, where he held hostages at gunpoint.
 After several rounds of negotiating with a lawyer, he was successfully convinced to surrender.